Zal42/weatherspout/README.md

 This code is designed to use openweathermap.org's [One Call API 3.0](https://openweathermap.org/api/one-call-3)

-Don't forget to edit weatherspout.ino to add the details for your WiFi AP, OpenWeather credentials, and your location.
+Don't forget to edit WeatherSpout.ino to add the details for your WiFi AP, OpenWeather credentials, and your location.

 Arduino libraries required: